semgrep/semgrep-docs/docs/kb/semgrep-code/finding_all_taints.md

 # Why isn’t Semgrep reporting all my tainted data flows?

-One of the reasons behind lower than expected tainted data flows could be the principle of reporting on shortest paths only.
+One of the reasons behind seeing fewer than expected tainted data flows could be the principle of reporting on shortest paths only.

-By default, Semgrep reports a tainted source-sink permutation only once and the permutation which traverses the shortest path.
-Any path traversals that demonstrate the same source-sink permutation longer than the shortest path are excluded from reporting.
+By default, Semgrep reports a tainted source-sink permutation only once and reports the data flow that traverses the shortest path.
+Any longer paths with the same source-sink permutation longer are not shown.

 ## Analysis of two tainted data flows

-Let's take a look at these two examples:
+Take a look at these two examples:

 Call stack 1: